moq-wg/moq-transport/draft-ietf-moq-transport.md

 * SHOULD remain connected on both connections for a short period, processing objects from both in parallel.

+## Track Request Parameters {#track-req-params}

+The Track Request Parameters identify properties of the track requested in either the ANNOUNCE or SUSBCRIBE REQUEST control messages.
+The peers MUST close the connection if there are duplicates.
+The Parameter Value Length field indicates the length of the Parameter Value.

+### GROUP SEQUENCE Parameter

+The GROUP SEQUENCE parameter (key 0x00) identifies the group within the track to start delivering objects.
+The publisher MUST start delivering the objects from the most recent group, when this parameter is omitted.
+This parameter is applicable in SUBSCRIBE REQUEST message.

+### OBJECT SEQUENCE Parameter

+The OBJECT SEQUENCE parameter (key 0x01) identifies the object with the track to start delivering objects.
+The `GROUP SEQUENCE` parameter MUST be set to identify the group under which to start delivery.
+The publisher MUST start delivering from the beginning of the selected group when this parameter is omitted.
+This parameter is applicable in SUBSCRIBE REQUEST message.

+### AUTHORIZATION INFO Parameter

+AUTHORIZATION INFO parameter (key 0x02) identifies track's authorization information.
+This parameter is populated for cases where the authorization is required at the track level.
+This parameter is applicable in SUBSCRIBE REQUEST and ANNOUNCE messages.

 # Security Considerations {#security}